-In pursue of these improvements on a state wide level, the Office of Structural Engineering (OSE) will partner with districts, designers, contractors and manufacturers to develop plan details on interim pilot projects.
-The details will be utilized on twenty four pilots.
+In pursuit of these improvements on a state wide level, the Office of Structural Engineering (OSE) will partner with districts, designers, contractors and manufacturers to develop plan details on interim pilot projects.
+The details will be utilized on twenty-four pilots.

 - Utilization of a two stage design scope process.

 - Define the expected out of service duration for the involved structures.